Skip to content

 Think of add-on codes and modifiers as the details that complete the story of a patient encounter for payers.
 Using them correctly is essential for accurate billing because they provide crucial context about the services you delivered.
 Add-on codes specify additional services performed during a session, while modifiers clarify how, why, or where a service was provided.
 Getting these right helps justify the services rendered, reduces the risk of claim denials, and ensures you are properly reimbursed for your time and expertise.
 Without them, a claim might look incomplete or incorrect, leading to payment delays and administrative headaches.

-When to Use Add-On Codes
+When Should You Use Add-On Codes?

 Add-on codes should be used when you perform a service in addition to a primary procedure.
 You can often spot them by the “+” symbol in front of the code in the CPT manual.
 These codes can never be billed alone; they must always accompany a primary service code.
 For example, CPT code +90840 is used for an additional 30 minutes of crisis psychotherapy.
 You would add this to the primary crisis code, 90839, if a session extends to 75 minutes or more.
 Understanding these pairings is vital for the complexities of behavioral health billing and ensuring your claims accurately reflect the care you provided.

-Key Modifiers for Telehealth and Special Cases
+Essential Modifiers for Telehealth and Special Cases

 Modifiers add important details to a CPT code without changing its fundamental definition.
 In the age of virtual care, telehealth modifiers are especially important.
 If you conduct a session using real-time audio and video, you should append Modifier 95 to the claim.
 This signals to the payer that the service was delivered via a standard telehealth platform.
 For sessions conducted over the phone (audio-only), Modifier 93 is the correct choice.
 Using the right modifier ensures your claims are processed correctly for virtual appointments and helps maintain compliance with payer-specific rules for remote care, which is a cornerstone of accurate medical billing.